DJI-Mobile-SDK-Tutorials/iOS-UXSDKDemo/README.md

 Analyzing dependencies
 Downloading dependencies
 Installing DJI-SDK-iOS (4.4)
-Installing DJI-UILibrary-iOS (4.4)
+Installing DJI-UXSDK-iOS (4.4)
 Generating Pods project
 Integrating client project

 [!]
-Please close any current Xcode sessions and use `UILibraryDemo.xcworkspace` for this project from now on.
+Please close any current Xcode sessions and use `UXSDKDemo.xcworkspace` for this project from now on.
 Pod installation complete!
 There is 1 dependency from the Podfile and 1 total pod installed.
 ~~~